treedenn/Manti-TC/README.md

   - Or press Offline mode to disable the direct connection.
 2. Main screen will appear.
 Here you can edit, create or update.

+Whenever you search for strings (characters), you can either search by exact or containing.
+By using the sign # in front of a word, you search for an exact match.
+Containing is on by default.

 ## Download
 To download the program, go to the 'Releases' section and select the newest version for the most functionality.